nukata/lisp-in-dart/README.md

 $
 ```

-Putting a "`-`" after the file name, the script will run and then
+If you put a "`-`" after the file name, it will
-you will enter an interactive session with the interpreter.
+begin an interactive session after running the file.

 ```
 $ dart lisp.dart examples/fib15.l -